IRELAND

 LEAP CASTLE

 Tadhg O'Carroll, was the owner of LEAP CASTLE in southern Offaly.
-Its anme comes from the ancient Irish "Leim ui Bhanain" (The leap of the O'Bannnions) and has its own blood soaked legend.
+Its name comes from the ancient Irish "Leim ui Bhanain" (The leap of the O'Bannions) and has its own blood soaked legend.

 The O'Carrolls, a fierce and cruel sept, settled in the ancient Kingdom of ELY, which stretched right across Offaly and part of North Tipperary.
 These lands wre inhabited by a number of clans, one of which was the O'Bannions.
 The O'Carrolls killed off all their enemies except for the O'Bannions.
 In an attempt to resolve the situation, a weird deal was hatched.
 Near the site of an ancient Christian Foundation at Sier Kieron stood two great rocks, some distance apart.
 If an O'Bannion champion could jump between them and survive, his clan could retain its lands; if not, it passed into the hands of the O'Carrols.
 The leap was made, but the warrior fell short of the stone and was dashed to pieces on the ground below.
 To celebrate the "victory", a castle was erected on the spot, the stones of its foundation were held together by mortar mixed with the blood of the fallen O'Bannion.
 But the Castle, Leap, was cursed the words of the curse being "raised in blood; blood be its portion" and many O'Carrolls died there, some from mysterious circumstances.